scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Security Risks in Regard to Path Authorization

 A central property of the SCION path-aware data plane is path authorization.
 Path authorization guarantees that data packets always traverse the network along paths segments authorized in the control plane by all on-path ASes.
-This section discusses how an adversary may attempt to violate the path-authorization property and SCION's answer to these attacks.
+This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's answers to these attacks.
 The following attacks are imaginable:

 - Crafting unauthorized hop fields (see [](#crafting)),
 - modifying the validity period of a path segment (see [](#mod-validity)), or
 - path splicing, that is, constructing an unauthorized segment by combining hop fields of different valid segments (see [](#path-splicing)).

-The next subsections show how SCION mitigates these kind of attacks.

 ### Crafting Unauthorized Hop Fields {#crafting}

 Hop fields are protected with MACs.
-To be able to misuse and craft unauthorized hop fields, an adversary must therefore either determine the MAC's key or try to break the MAC directly.
+To be able to craft and misuse unauthorized hop fields, an adversary must therefore either determine the MAC's key or try to break the MAC directly.

 To determine an unknown MAC key, the adversary may perform a brute-force attack.
 Candidate keys can be validated by checking the MAC contained in sample hop fields.
 But as SCION uses 128-bit keys by default, such an off-line attack is computationally infeasible in practice.
-Furthermore, the keys for the MAC computation are short-lived, with a validity period of 24 hours.
+Another obstacle to adversaries is the short life of the keys for MAC computation, with a validity period of 24 hours.

 However, ASes do not have to apply the algorithm used by SCION to compute the hop field MAC.
 As a hop field’s MAC is only checked by the AS that created it, ASes are free to choose the MAC schemes they prefer.
 As a consequence, an AS may use an own MAC scheme including an algorithm that is weak or insecure.
 In this case, a brute-force attack to determine the MAC's key may succeed.
 On the other hand, ASes can always quickly switch to a secure algorithm without the need for coordination with other ASes.

 As a second method to break a MAC, an adversary might attempt to directly brute-force the MAC itself.
-This requires an online attack: One packet would need to be sent to verify each guess.
+This requires an online attack: The adversary needs to send one packet to verify each guess.
 For a 6-byte MAC, the adversary would need to try 2<sup>47</sup> (~140 trillion) different MACs to successfully forge the MAC of a single hop field.
-For each incorrect hop field, the corresponding AS returns an SCMP packet.
-Even though an adversary can observe whether a hop field has been accepted, each incorrect guess is visible to a monitoring entity and thus the attack can be easily detected.
+Moreover, for each incorrect hop field, the corresponding AS will return an error message, such as a SCMP (SCION Control Message Protocol) packet.
+As a consequence, each incorrect guess will be visible to a monitoring entity.
+Thus, the attack can be easily detected.

-In both cases, *if* an online brute-force attack succeeds, the obtained hop field can be reused until its eventual expiration.
+In all cases, *if* an online brute-force attack succeeds, the obtained hop field can be reused until its eventual expiration.

 ### Modifying the Validity Period {#mod-validity}